Life Coaching for Moms of RAD Kids

-Serenity Links Coaching provides mentoring and parent coaching for mothers of children who struggle with intense emotional and behavioral problems associated with early childhood trauma and/or prenatal drug and alcohol exposure.
-These children often look perfectly normal on the surface but have hidden disabilities that prevent them from sustaining appropriate relationships and controlling their emotions and behavior.
+These children often look perfectly normal on the surface but have hidden disabilities that prevent them from sustaining appropriate relationships, controlling their behavior, and regulating their emotions.

 Some of the conditions a child might struggle with include: